A Quantum Heat Machine from Fast Optomechanics: Thermodynamic cycle

-Firstly, the bath temperature(s) must be sufficiently large.
-This is because Eqns~\eqref{Eqn:Xdot} and \eqref{Eqn:Pdot} are not of Lindblad form, and so are not guaranteed to be completely positive for all initial states and bath temperatures \cite{Lindblad1976, Kohen1997}.
-For this reason, we will restrict ourselves to the high occupancy regime throughout this paper ($\geq 10^{2}$ in all instances).
+\eqref{Eqn:Xdot} \& \eqref{Eqn:Pdot} can be derived by considering certain limits \cite{Giovannetti2001} of the independent oscillator model, the most general model of a linear, passive heat bath \cite{Ford1988}.
+There are two main requirements for them to be valid.
+Firstly, the bath temperature must be sufficiently large.
+This is because \eqref{Eqn:Xdot} and \eqref{Eqn:Pdot} do not correspond to a Lindblad form master equation, and so are not guaranteed to be completely positive for all initial states and bath temperatures \cite{Lindblad1976, Kohen1997}.
+For this reason, we will restrict ourselves to the high bath occupancy regime throughout this paper ($\n_{H}\geq 10^{2}$ in all instances).
 Secondly, Markovian equations of motion require weak coupling between the system and bath.
-The coupling strength is characterised by the `quality' or $Q$ factor, $Q = \omega_{M}/\Gamma$; higher $Q$ corresponds to weaker coupling.
-Micro-- and nano-mechanical resonators have been reported to have $Q$ factors up to $\Br{9.8 \pm 0.2}\times 10^{7}$ \cite{Norte2016}, with $Q > 10^{5}$ being readily achieved in many materials and resonator geometries \cite{Aspelmeyer2013review}.
+The coupling strength is characterized by the $Q$ factor or `quality', $Q = \omega_{M}/\Gamma$; higher $Q$ corresponds to weaker coupling. $Q$ factors in excess of approximately ten are sufficient to permit use of Markovian equations of motion \cite{BowenMilburn,Giovannetti2001}; micro-- and nano-mechanical resonators have been reported to have $Q$ factors up to $\Br{9.8 \pm 0.2}\times 10^{7}$ \cite{Ghadimi2018,MacCabe2019}, with $Q > 10^{5}$ being readily achieved in many materials and resonator geometries \cite{Aspelmeyer2014review}.
 This justifies the use of Markovian equations of motion.
+This is in contrast to similar work \cite{Mukherjee2020} on rapidly-modulated two-level systems, where the bath cannot be modeled using Markovian dynamics.